nocdn/Non-Exam-Assessment/README.md

   - [ ] Split the event files into separate months (on back-end).
   - [ ] Use a dynamic @app.route in the api to send whichever month was requested.
   - [ ] The month can be specified in the request URL with a number or month name.
+- [ ] Make the calendar retry every 1.5 seconds if the api is not providing a response.